ha2398/radix-tree/README.md

 3) There is no support to deleting an item in the tree.

-4) There is no support to deallocating the memory using by the tree (delete the tree).
+4) There is no support to deallocating the memory used by the tree (deleting the tree).